 What is Parallax Scrolling or Parallax Scrolling web design?

 Parallax Scrolling can be stated as a special type of scrolling technique, where the background images move slower than the foreground images.
 It creates a sense of depth on the 2D website.
 Parallax Scrolling is one of the most trending web design techniques that give the experience to remember.
+It is a trend that a lot of Web design companies are going to recommend to you these days.
+Before you go ahead with their suggestion, it is important for you to know a little bit about Parallax Scrolling for yourself.
 Though a simple motion, it makes websites dynamic and communicative.
 It involves the creation of different layers of images that moves at a different speed when scrolled in a browser.
 Also, the programmers can design self-determining parts of an image that moves and is usually a character or avatar which is mobile on a given digital landscape.

 New to web design technology,

-The parallax effect involves moving background and foreground images at varying speeds to create the illusion of 3D depth (of course, nothing shy of a third dimension would make a web user pay attention these days).
+The parallax effect involves moving background and foreground images at varying speeds to create the illusion of 3D depth (of course, nothing shy of a third dimension would make a web user pay attention these days) which is why you only want the best digital marketing companies providing you with this service.
+The trend is already picking up with a number of major players in the industry.
 Brands like Nike, Oakley (pictured above), and numerous others are already capitalizing on parallax scrolling sites by providing their users with more rewarding, more memorable web experience.

 Parallax Scrolling: A Brief Introduction

 Fact: compelling design improves visitor perception of your website.
 Today’s web users require a more dynamic experience to stave off boredom and reduce the “back button” impulse.
-There’s no better way to wrangle their short attention spans than through parallax web design.
+There’s no better way to wrangle their short attention spans than through parallax web design, one of the smartest and most engaging forms of a website redesign.
 But just as every coin has two sides, there are pros and cons to parallax scrolling that the curious-minded should be well aware of.
-So sit back and relax as we show you a revolutionary new design element’s winning traits and just how it is re-shaping the web.
+So sit back and relax as we show you a revolutionary new design element’s winning traits and just how it is re-shaping the web, , so much so that it is topping the list of the most in-demand website redesign services for top brands across the world.

 Image credits: Oakley.com